The Meridian Group Procures RECs for Entire DC Portfolio

 The Bethesda, Md.-based firm signed a contract with Constellation, a Baltimore-based company which produces carbon-free energy, to purchase renewable energy certificates to match almost the entirety of its electricity use in 2022, which averages 114 million kilowatt hours per year.

-Meridian has purchased RECs for all but two of its buildings, with plans to buy RECs for the remaining two buildings by 2024.
+Meridian has acquired RECs for all but two of its buildings, and, by 2024, intends to purchase RECs for the remaining two buildings, according to a statement.

 RECs pay for renewable energy that flows into the electricity grid, even though it may not necessarily power Meridian’s buildings.